Courses

 Who Should Apply?

 This programme is suitable for teachers, particularly career guidance counsellors, HSE staff and allied healthcare staff who, as part of their job, require counselling skills.
-This course provides a pathway for such professionals who would like to pursue counselling as a secondary career choice.
 Many of those interested in undertaking this programme would already be in employment which would or could have a counselling component thus it is envisaged this counselling qualification would support them in their current roles.

 Application Closing Date